mbagg4152/os-lab/readme.md

-repo for operating systems lab and also the os class projects
+repo for operating systems lab and also the os class projects yee haw